Xtreme (group): Hiatuses and reunions (2011–present)

 After the separation, Danny D started a solo career.
 His first single, "Eres Mi Todo", was released on March 20 2012.
 It peaked at number 9 on the Billboard Tropical Airplay chart.
 Despite its success, he didn't release another single for the next four years.
 Steve Styles was originally planning to be a solo artist.
 He met with Lenny Santos (Len Melody) from Aventura to create a song.
 Since Aventura had also split in the same year, Lenny asked Styles if he wanted to form a new group.
 Styles agreed and along with Lenny's brother Max Santos (Max Agenda), they formed Vena.
 From 2011 to 2015 Styles released eight singles and an EP live album with them.
 He went solo in 2015.
 In 2016, he released his first solo single, "El Final", which was also a single that Lenny and Max Santos released under the Vena name featuring Mike Stanley.
 Also in 2016, Danny D's second single, "Quédate Un Minuto Mas", was released four years after his first solo single.
 He then released "Yo Intentare" on September 16 of that year.
 On May 14, 2017, he released "Your Love".
 On February 4, 2018, he was featured on the song "Dependo de Ti" by bachata singer Rolly Music.
 Both Styles and Danny performed shows in night clubs and festivals for the most part.

 The duo reunited in 2019 for a reunion tour, their first tour together in seven years.
 They continued their solo work in 2020.
 Styles released the single "Yo Quiero Ser" on August 21, 2020.
 In the same year, Danny D released the single "Mátame" on February 28, 2020.
 He featured on the song "Dont Leave Me Alone" by D Hollywood on November 2, 2020.
 On May 14 2021, he released "Dreams", an English R&B song.
 On December 6, 2021, they announced their return on social media.
 On the same day, they announced their 2022 tour, their first tour since the COVID-19 pandemic.
 On New Year's Day, 2022, they announced that new music was coming for 2022.
 However, no new songs were ever released.
 Their tour would last the whole year, concluding in December of 2022.

 The duo has continued their solo careers, as Styles is currently working on his first solo album.
 He posted a video on social media showing him working on his next solo project in a studio along with his former partner from Vena, Max Agende.
 Danny D re-released the single "Mátame" on May 19, 2023.
-This gained a little more success then the original 2020 version.
+This gained a little more success than the original 2020 version.
 On November 22, 2023 he released the single "Mujer Callejera".
 On January 17, 2024, he released a Christian single titled "Hermoso Momento", which is a cover of a song by Christian music group Kairo Worship.
 On March 18, 2024 he released "La Decisión".